 Sun, sand, sky, water, and women predominate as subject matter when artists throughout history turned their attention to communicating the light, languid heat, and soft sensuality of long summer days.
-As our access to open air and meeting in public places returns, we can look to these artists to remind us what summer is for—picnics in the park with family and friends, crowded beaches, and the suspension of time between the promise of spring and the fulfilling harvest of fall.
+As these days approach, we can look to these artists to remind us what the season is for—picnics in the park with family and friends, busy beaches, and the suspension of time between the promise of spring and the fulfilling harvest of fall.

 Depicting the four seasons is a subject matter many artists have turned to, including Nicholas Poussin (1594–1665), a popular French painter of the classical Baroque style.
 Late summer was often a time of early harvest, as seen in the painting Summer or Ruth and Boaz.
 Here Poussin favors line and landscape, combining the biblical love story of Ruth and Boaz with the fecundity of a wheat harvest, the drinking of wine, and making bread.

 English landscape painter David Cox (1783–1859) achieved fame as a watercolorist before he transitioned to oil painting near the end of his career, completing over 300 works in that medium.
 In Rhyl Sands (1854) the tiny figures seem no more than flotsam and jetsam scattered on a vast beach under a great expanse of sky.
 The gestural quality of this painting makes it easy to see why Cox is considered an early precursor to Impressionism.

 The heat of a late afternoon summer sun radiates from this landscape by Asher B. Durand (1796–1886), who was trained as an engraver before he became a founding member of the Hudson River School.
 A proponent of painting en plein air, Durand's mythic, pastoral landscapes, infused with light and air, transport us into the wild heart of nature.